2004 World Series: Red Sox

-The Red Sox's win in the World Series ended the "Curse of the Bambino", which supposedly had afflicted the team ever since the Red Sox sold Babe Ruth to the New York Yankees in 1919.
+The Red Sox's win in the World Series ended the "Curse of the Bambino", which supposedly had afflicted the team ever since the team sold Babe Ruth to the New York Yankees in 1919.
 Pitcher Derek Lowe and other players said that the team would no longer hear "1918!" at Yankee Stadium ever again.
 Kevin Millar said to all Red Sox fans: "We wanted to do it so bad for the city of Boston.
 To win a World Series with this on our chests, it hasn't been done since 1918.
 So rip up those '1918!' posters right now."
 Members of previous Red Sox teams who had fallen short immediately acclaimed the 2004 team, including Pesky – who had been the shortstop responsible for a fatal checking error that had allowed the Cardinals' Enos Slaughter to complete his "Mad Dash" to score the winning run in Game 7 at the old Sportsman's Park in 1946.
 Pesky watched the game from the visiting clubhouse and was immediately embraced by Millar, Wakefield, Schilling and others as a living representative of those previous teams as he joined the celebrations.

 It also added to the recent success of Boston-area teams, following the Patriots wins in Super Bowls XXXVI and XXXVIII.
 With the Patriots having won Super Bowl XXXVIII the previous February, the Red Sox winning the World Series marked the first time since 1979 that the same city had a Super Bowl and World Series winner in the same year – the last city to accomplish the feat had been Pittsburgh, when the Steelers and Pirates had won Super Bowl XIII and the World Series respectively.
 The city gained seven championships in the next decade in the four major North American sports leagues (MLB, the NFL, the NBA and the NHL), including one in each league after the Patriots won two more Super Bowls, the Celtics won the 2008 NBA championship and the Bruins won the Stanley Cup in 2011.
 Following the Bruins winning the 2011 Stanley Cup Finals, Boston Globe columnist Dan Shaughnessy ranked all seven championships and chose the Red Sox' 2004 World Series win as the greatest Boston sports championship during the ten-year span.

 Red Sox manager Terry Francona became the third manager in four years to win a World Series in his first year as manager, following Bob Brenly of the 2001 Arizona Diamondbacks and Jack McKeon of the 2003 Florida Marlins.